 Affording a private college

-Loans, which are available to students and parents.
+- Loans are available to students and parents.
 Some are backed by the government, some offered through private companies.
 Our individual colleges will help you determine which might be the best to help defray the immediate costs of college.

 Call us!
 We always encourage parents and families to contact the admissions offices at any of our colleges with questions about financial aid and affording college.
-Our staff members are trained to help you through the process.